paysdoc/ES6TypeScript/README.md

         this.foo = foo;
     }
 }
-let example = new Example('value');
+var example = new Example('value');
 ```

 ```
-Append the Person's constructor with 2 parameters, firstName and lastName.
-Let the constructor set its own values.
+Append the Person's constructor with 2 parameters, firstName and lastName. var the constructor set its own values.
 Create a few persons (in app.ts) with different names and log them.
 ```

 ####Class methods + custom interpolation.